rbarcode/w3-mr-robogers-neighborhood/README.md

 Test: "It should determine whether an index in the array is a numeral with at least one digit that is a 3."
 Code: robotTranslator(13);
-Expected Outcome: console.log("This index includes a three!")
+Expected Outcome: console.log("This index includes a three!
+This index includes a three!")

+Test: "It should replace the numeral that has at least one digit that is a 3 with the phrase 'Won't you be my neighbor?'"
+Code: robotTranslator(3);
+Expected Outcome: [0,1,2,"Won't you be my neighbor?"]

 ## Known Bugs